Peak fall foliage aerial view in Hocking Hills Ohio in October

 What is the weather like in October in Hocking Hills?

 Early October runs 60–65°F during the day, 40–45°F at night.
 By late October, highs drop to the upper 40s and lows can hit the 30s.
 Bring layers, waterproof shoes, and a rain shell.
-Mornings are crisp.

 Are the waterfalls good in October?

 Depends on recent rain.
 After a wet week, Cedar Falls runs hard and sounds great.
 After a dry stretch, flow is lighter but still worth the hike.
-The gorges look different in fall color regardless of water flow.
+The gorges look great in fall color regardless of water flow.

 What events happen in Hocking Hills in October?